EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Clarifications:*
 - It is mandatory to make this as a self service sollution.
 No manual work should be required for monitoring the system.
 - Depends on the system used in EWC for survailance.
+- For monitoring we use database (as E-SOH), visualization shown in Grafana
+- S3 (uptime) can be monitored if its available.
+This will be implented in EWC, and E-SOH and Open radar data can reuse this.
+- Document how monioring is done in WP6
+- FEMDI is monitored and surveilance data can be gathered from there, but the direct downloading pypasses these statistics (no user statiscs)
+- In near future, the EWC will not get the monitoring data from the S3 use, but this may change in the long run.

 *Acceptance criteria:*